 For the purposes of this rule:

-(1) "Endorsee" means an employee of a rental car agent who meets the requirements of this rule.
+(1) "Endorsee" means an employee of a rental car agent or any authorized representative who meets the requirements of this rule.

 (2) "Person" means an individual or a business entity.